Ward identity determination of $Z_\mathrm{S}/Z_\mathrm{P}$ for $N_\mathrm{f}=3$ lattice QCD in a Schr\"odinger functional setup: Numerical setup and results

-We compute the ratio of $1/(Z Z_\mathrm{A})$ from refs.~\cite{Bali:2016umi} and \cite{deDivitiis:2019xla} to $Z_\mathrm{S}/Z_\mathrm{P}$ from our preferred WI($1468$) and plot the results as a function of $a^3$ in Fig. \ref{fig:Z_scaling}.
-We note that we cannot describe the LCP-0 and LCP-1 ratios with a one-parameter fit for the full range of bare couplings.
-However, if we exclude the estimates resulting from the coarsest ensembles, we can model both data sets by a cubic ansatz in the lattice spacing of the form $1+c a^3$, with $\chi^2/\text{d.o.f}=0.300$ for LCP-0 and $\chi^2/\text{d.o.f}=0.170$ for LCP-1\footnote{Since we neglect correlations between our results and those of Ref.~\cite{deDivitiis:2019xla}, the error in their ratio is probably overestimated.
+We compute the ratio of $1/(Z Z_\mathrm{A})$ from Refs.~\cite{Bali:2016umi} and \cite{deDivitiis:2019xla} to $Z_\mathrm{S}/Z_\mathrm{P}$ from our preferred WI($1468$).
+We investigate the lattice spacing dependence of this ratio, which consists of powers of $a^2$ and higher, and tends to unity in the continuum limit.
+The results are plotted in Fig.~\ref{fig:Z_scaling}.
+Polynomial fits are performed on the LCP-0 and LCP-1 ratios, excluding the data of the coarsest ensembles, which display poor scaling behaviour and large errors.
+A two-parameter fit of the form $1+ c_2 a^2 + c_3 a^3$ results to $\chi^2/\text{d.o.f} = 0.281$, $c_2=-2.5(3.7)$ and $c_3=242(57)$ for LCP-0, and $\chi^2/\text{d.o.f} = 0.166$, $c_2=1.5(2.8)$ and $c_3=148(45)$ for LCP-1, in both cases $c_2$ is consistent with zero.
+We thus prefer to plot the results as functions of $a^3$ in Fig. \ref{fig:Z_scaling}, where we also show a one-parameter fit of the form $1+ c_3 a^3$; for this ansatz we obtain $\chi^2/\text{d.o.f} = 0.300$, $c_3 = 206(14)$ for LCP-0 and $\chi^2/\text{d.o.f} = 0.170$, $c_3 = 169(12)$ for LCP-1\footnote{Since we neglect correlations between our results and those of Ref.~\cite{deDivitiis:2019xla}, the error in their ratio is probably overestimated.
 This explains the small values of $\chi^2/\text{d.o.f}$.}.
 We interpret this as confirmation that the two methods are compatible w.r.t. the expected lattice spacing ambiguities and that the effects of $\rmO(a^2)$ are sub-dominant compared to the next higher order.